Subspace decomposition with defect diffusion coefficient: Offline-online approximation of the preconditioner

 \begin{remark} It is possible to generalize the construction of the offline-online preconditioner to also include neighboring pairs of defects in the offline phase.
-While this would slightly increase the cost of the offline phase it would decrease the number of iterations needed for higher value of p, where neighboring pairs of defects occur more frequently. \end{remark}
+While this would slightly increase the cost of the offline phase it would decrease the number of iterations needed for higher values of p, where neighboring pairs of defects occur more frequently. \end{remark} In the next section we analyze the approximation of $\mathcal B$ by $\widetilde {\mathcal B}$ by deriving perturbation estimates that quantify the approximation error and its effect on the spectrum of the preconditioned operator.